 The son of Horace C. and Carrie (Burhart) Gowdy, Henry Morgan Gowdy was born on August 24, 1889, in Columbus, Ohio.
 As a youngster Hank sold peanuts at Columbus's Neil Park and played football, basketball, and baseball at Hubbard Elementary School and North High School.
 After trying out with the Columbus Senators, he began his professional career in 1908 as a first baseman with Lancaster of the Ohio State League, remaining there for two seasons.
 In 1910 Gowdy enjoyed a breakout year with Dallas, leading the Texas League in doubles (44) and home runs (11) while batting .312 and stealing 29 bases.
 John McGraw signed him for the New York Giants and gave him a seven-game tryout that September.
 With 21-year-old Fred Merkle firmly entrenched as the Giants first baseman, McGraw advised Gowdy to take up catching if he hoped to remain in the major leagues.

 A lifetime .270 hitter who batted just .243 in 1914, Gowdy claimed that he should have hit .300 that year: "I hit just as hard during the season as I did during the Series, except that during the season they were going right at somebody while in the Series they were going safe."
 In Game One of the World Series he was three-for-three with a single, a double, and a triple, and he and first-baseman Butch Schmidt, the two slowest men on the team, executed a successful double steal.
 In Game Three at Fenway Park, which the Braves had borrowed from the Red Sox for the Series, Boston was down by two runs when Gowdy led off the 10th inning with a blast into the center-field bleachers.
 It was the only home run of the Series, and it ignited a rally that tied the score.
 In the 12th Gowdy got his third hit and second double of the game, a bullet to left field.
 Running for him, Les Mann scored the winning run on a wild throw.
-In the Game Four finale Gowdy went three-for-four, giving him a .545 average for the Series.
+Gowdy had a .545 average for the Series, a Boston sweep.

 Over the next couple years Hank Gowdy remained a Boston mainstay behind the plate, catching an average of 115 games per season.
 In 1917 he took the step that, despite his 1914 heroics, assured his lasting fame.
 The United States entered World War I in April, and on June 1 Gowdy became the first active major leaguer to enlist, joining the Ohio National Guard.
 (Eddie Grant had enlisted in April, but he had retired as a player.)
 The big catcher reported for duty six weeks later and was overseas by early 1918.
 Gowdy served with distinction in the famed Rainbow Division, so-named by General Pershing because it had the uncanny luck of being surrounded by rainbows during the heavy combat it faced.
 Arriving in the Lorraine region of France in March, Gowdy endured trench warfare in its most brutal sense as the Germans made their fierce last effort to overrun the Allies on the Western Front.
 He carried the colors for the Fighting 42nd and returned to the United States a genuine hero, as popular in Boston as the mayor himself.